Subshifts and colorings on ascending HNN-extensions of finitely generated abelian groups: Further questions and possible generalizations

 \section{Further questions and possible generalizations}

 It is interesting to think about how the properties from Section \ref{section:graph_coloring_subshifts} for graph-coloring subshifts in $\BS$ generalize to the more fundamental context of ascending HNN-extensions $G*_{\psi}$ of finitely generated abelian groups.
-The answers will now probably be separated in two cases depending on the nature of the group $G$, with respect to whether it is bipartite or not.
-Results will also depend on the value of $|G:\psi(G)|$, since this number will play a role in the length of the new cycles that arise in the Cayley graph of $G*_{\psi}$, in contrast with those found in $G$.
+The answers will now probably be separated in two cases depending on the nature of the Cayley graph of the group $G$ with respect to the chosen generating set, depending on whether it is bipartite or not.
+Results will also depend on the value of the index $|G:\psi(G)|$, since this number will play a role in the length of the new cycles that arise in the Cayley graph of $G*_{\psi}$, in contrast with those found in $G$.

 The method used to find the topological entropy bounds for GCS in $\BS$ was counting patterns using rectangles, and thus should be able to be replicated to some extent for $G*_{\psi}$, using the natural generalizations of rectangles to this group. \begin{problem*} How do the topological entropy related results from Theorem \ref{thm:summary_gcs_entropy} generalize to GCS in $G*_{\psi}$? \end{problem*} With respect to frozen colorings, Proposition \ref{prop:nofroz_graph} was fundamental for proving the absence of such configurations for $n\ge 4$ and it will play the same role in the case of ascending HNN-extensions $G*_{\psi}$ of a finitely generated abelian group, by using the generalization of rectangles to these groups.
 On the other hand, the existence of frozen $3$-colorings shown in Theorem \ref{thm:existence_frozen_3} was somehow involved and it does not generalize immediately to the case of $G*_{\psi}$. \begin{problem*} Find explicit constructions of frozen $3$-colorings on $G*_{\psi}$. \end{problem*}